sestsom/stefansommarsjo.com/content/posts/script-to-monitor-cpu-usage.md

     Start-Sleep -Seconds 2
 }
 ```
-Just start the script and let it run in the background.
+Start the script and just let it run in the background.
 Example:
 ![Example CPU usage](/img/random/cpu-usage.jpg "Example CPU usage")